The Decoded | No. 1 | By Lisanne

 It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

 It’s a notable passage that emphasizes something important:

-If we spend our lives trying to become perfect or “bulletproof”, we will squander our precious time.
+Spending our lives trying to become perfect or “bulletproof”, makes us squander our precious time.
 There are gifts unique to us and there are contributions that only we can make.
 To develop what we have we must walk into the arena, and become visible.

 But those who become masters of their craft not only found the courage to show up and be seen, but they’re also likely to activate consciousness in those still striving to become perfect or “bulletproof” – we just can’t take it personal.